Utah UCCJEA

 likely to suffer serious imminent physical harm or removal from this state.

-witness, finds that the child is likely to suffer serious imminent physical harm
+that the child is likely to suffer serious imminent physical harm or be

-or be imminently removed from this state, it may issue a writ of assistance to
+imminently removed from this state, it may issue a writ of assistance to take

-take physical custody of the child.
-The petition shall be heard within 72 hours
+physical custody of the child.
+The petition shall be heard within 72 hours after

 (3) A writ to take physical custody of a child shall:

-enforceable throughout this state.
-If the court finds on the basis of the
+throughout this state.
+If the court finds on the basis of the testimony of the

-testimony of the petitioner or other witness that a less intrusive remedy is not
+petitioner or other witness that a less intrusive remedy is not effective, it

-effective, it may authorize law enforcement officers to enter private property
+may authorize law enforcement officers to enter private property to take

-to take physical custody of the child.
-If required by the exigency of the case,
+physical custody of the child.
+If required by the exigency of the case, the

 hour.